 When it comes to scaling agile, several frameworks aim to address the challenges of agility at a larger scale.
 While there are various options like Nexus, Spotify model, and Scrum at Scale, the three prominent frameworks are Large-Scale Scrum (LeSS), Scaled Agile Framework (SAFe), and Disciplined Agile (DA).
 Clients often inquire about the differences and effectiveness of these frameworks.
-To shed some light on the matter, let’s compare these three main agile frameworks and explore our recommended solution for their implementation in large organisations.
+To shed some light on the matter, let’s compare these three main agile frameworks.
+Then we’ll explore our recommended solution for their implementation in large organisations.

 LeSS (Large-Scale Scrum)